hmalay/qa_documentation/docs/plans/uat/reading_pro_uat_plan.md

 When I click on an icon
 Then the icon should be checked
 When I click a checked icon
-Then the icon should be un-cheecked
+Then the icon should be un-checked
-If I clicked an icon more than 3 times
+When I have 3 icons checked
+And I check another icon
-Then I should not see any checks
+Then the fourth icon should not be checked
 ```

 ##### I want to see Create My Reading List button